rxi-prakharvrm/thespicymeal/README.md

 - **Interactive UI**: Enjoy a smooth and engaging user experience with React.js.
 - **Fast Loading**: Experience quick load times with efficient data fetching and React optimization.
 - **Shimmer UI Effects**: Provides a smooth and visually appealing loading experience.

-## ⚠️ CORS Policy
-Due to the use of live APIs, you may encounter CORS policy issues when accessing the website.
-To resolve this, please install the CORS Chrome extension.
-Once installed, everything should work smoothly.

 ## 📸 Screenshots
 ![Home Page](screenshots/homepage.png)